Lionel Martin: Personal life

-In the 1920s he lived in Pembroke Villas in Kensington.
-In his later years he was a diabetic.
+In 1904 he lived at 7 St Leonard's Mansions on St Leonard's Terrace in Chelsea.
+In 1905 he lived at 51 Cheyne Court, Chelsea.
+In 1909 he lived at 3 Ryder Street in St James's In the 1920s he lived at Pembroke Villas in Kensington.
+In his later years, he was a diabetic.

-Due to petrol rationing in the Second World War, he returned to travelling on his bicycle; on 14 October 1945 he was knocked off at a set of traffic lights on Gloucester Road near his home, dying aged 67 in Kingston County Hospital on 21 October 1945.
+Due to petrol rationing in the Second World War, he returned to travelling on his bicycle; on 14 October 1945, he was knocked off at a set of traffic lights on Gloucester Road near his home, dying aged 67 in Kingston County Hospital on 21 October 1945.
 He had lived from 1932 at Palings Cottage on Warboys Road at Kingston Hill, in the Municipal Borough of Malden and Coombe.
-His funeral was at 3pm on Monday 29 October 1945 at St. John the Baptist in Kingston Vale.
+His funeral was at 3 pm on Monday 29 October 1945 at St. John the Baptist in Kingston Vale.
 He was buried at Putney Vale Cemetery.